 I am committed to bringing out the best in my students and enabling them all to constructively challenge themselves in their learning.
 Through my enthusiasm for sharing knowledge and supporting others’ learning, students in my classroom tell me that they feel welcomed, engaged, and encouraged.
-I aim for students in my classes to feel empowered to step outside their comfort zones and to try out new activities and ideas in order to stimulate creativity and productivity.
+Learners in my classes feel empowered to step outside their comfort zones and try out new activities and ideas in order to stimulate creativity and productivity.

 - Politics of higher education

 - Qualitative research methods

 Introduction to International Development Studies, Centre for Critical Development Studies, University of Toronto, Summer 2020 (Sole Instructor)

 - Undergraduate course, 100 students, online modality

 - Fully revised and redesigned the course to create a mainly asynchronous online teaching/learning environment.

 - Created complete course site in Learning Management System to an extremely tight deadline.

 - Managed, supported and trained two Teaching Assistants in transition to online teaching.

 - Course description: History, theory, practice and key actors of international development; current approaches and debates in international development studies.
 Covers key development issues and the academic discourses that surround them.